Secretchronicles/main-website/content/en/news/2019-03-25-server-outage-aftermath.md

 law has no mercy, so the last backup we had available was from October 2018.
 Given the low activity of the project in the time since October 2018, this isn't too much of a loss, though.
-The source code of TSC was entirely unaffected anyway, because it is stored in Git, every developer had a recent copy, and it is available completely [via GitHub][9] anyway. **We have not lost any source code**.
+The source code of TSC was entirely unaffected, and because it is stored in Git, every developer had a recent copy, and all code is available [via GitHub][9] anyway. **We have not lost any source code**.

 It was decided that the old VPS would not be set up again, because